A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Data acquisition, processing, and analysis

-The same analyses that have been proposed at the national Italian level can be carried out at the regional scale, that is for each of the $20$ Italian Regions.
-In Figure~\ref{fig:regions}, the normalized time series of \textit{daily new positive cases}, \textit{hospitalized}, \textit{hosted in ICUs} and \textit{daily deaths} are presented for $8$ Italian regions, among which Lombardia, Emilia Romagna, Piemonte, Veneto that were severely hit by the first epidemic outbreak, and Lazio, Puglia, Campania, Sicilia that are far more evidently affected by the latter epidemic wave than by the former.
+The same analyses that have been proposed at the national Italian level can be carried out at the regional scale, that is for each of the $19$ Italian Regions and the $2$ autonomous provinces of Trento and Bolzano.
+In Figure~\ref{fig:regions}, the normalized time series of \textit{daily positive} cases, \textit{hospitalized}, \textit{hosted in ICUs} and \textit{daily deceased} are presented for $8$ Italian regions, among which Lombardia, Emilia Romagna, Piemonte, Veneto that were severely hit by the first epidemic wave, and Lazio, Puglia, Campania, Sicilia that are far more evidently affected by the latter epidemic wave than by the former.

-The aim is to help highlighting some peculiar dynamics and trends that occur at the local, regional level.
-For instance, in Figure \ref{fig:regions2} the normalized time series restricted to the second wave are displayed.
-It can be noticed that in most regions the curves of patients \textit{hosted in ICUs} and those \textit{hospitalized} follow a similar trend, while in Campania the evolution of the \textit{hosted in ICUs} has a different behaviour at the beginning of November: the trend may seem to indicate a possible saturation effect on the availability of ICUs (assuming that the raw data that have been communicated were correct).